Jai Opetaia: Opetaia vs. Thompson

 Opetaia was expected to face mandatory challenger Mateusz Masternak in early 2023, but was forced to undergo left shoulder surgery on 1 February 2023.
 He requested a 60-day medical extension from the IBF before entering into negotiations with Masternak, which was granted on 18 February The two camps failed to come to terms despite the extension and a pursed bid was called by the sanctioning body for July 15, 2023.
 Masternak withdrew from the bid a day before it was supposed to take place.
-The IBF removed Masternak's mandatory status the very next day and ordered Opeteia to face the #2 ranked cruiserweight contender Richard Riakporhe instead.
+The IBF removed Masternak's mandatory status the very next day and ordered Opetaia to face the No. 2 ranked cruiserweight contender Richard Riakporhe instead.
 Riakporhe himself withdrew from the negotiations on 8 August 2023, shortly before a scheduled purse bid hearing.
 The IBF designated former champion Mairis Briedis as the next mandatory challenger on 10 August 2023.
 The sanctioning body ordered the two to enter into negotiations that very same day.
 Opetaia's team requested an immediate purse bid in lieu of a negotiation period.
 The sanctioning body indefinitely suspended the purse bid hearing on 22 August.
-This allowed Opetaia to enter into negotiations with Jordan Thompson for a voluntary title defense that took place at the Wembley Arena in London, England on 30 September 2023.
-Opetaia defeated Thompson by TKO in the fourth round and made the first successful defense of his belt.
+This allowed Opetaia to enter into negotiations with Jordan Thompson for a voluntary title defence that took place at the Wembley Arena in London, England on 30 September 2023.

+Opetaia defeated Thompson via fourth-round knockout, retaining his IBF and Ring Magazine cruiserweight titles in a dominant performance.
+Opetaia took control from the opening bell.
+He staggered Thompson with a powerful left hand in the first round.
+In the third, Opetaia dropped Thompson with a three-punch combination.
+Despite beating the referee's count, he appeared dazed.
+Before the fourth round, Thompson's trainer, Tony Sims, warned him that he needed to see more from him or he would be forced to stop the fight.
+Only 20 seconds into the round, Opetaia landed a clean left hand that staggered Thompson once more before referee Howard Foster waved the fight off.
+During the post-fight interviews, Opetaia told DAZN that he felt the ring setup was designed for Thompson.
+He said, "They put me in this small ring thinking they were going to cut me off ... they underestimated [my power], and this is what happens." he then shouted, "I'm born for it, I live for it."

 The Ring cruiserweight champion

 Opetaia vs. Zorro

-On 23 December 2023 in Riyadh, Saudi Arabia, Opetaia was expected to make the second defense of his IBF cruiserweight title against Ellis Zorro.
-During the fight week's early stages, Opetaia vacated the title when the IBF, the sanctioning body, insisted on a mandatory defense against former champion Mairis Briedis, who was recovering from an injury.
+On 23 December 2023 in Riyadh, Saudi Arabia, Opetaia was expected to make the second defence of his IBF cruiserweight title against Ellis Zorro.
+During the fight week's early stages, Opetaia vacated the title when the IBF, the sanctioning body, insisted on a mandatory defence against former champion Mairis Briedis, who was recovering from an injury.
 Consequently, the IBF decided not to sanction the fight against Zorro.
 Opetaia won the fight by knockout in the first round.
 He reportedly earned a $680,000 fight purse.